-7.1.8.6.
+7.3.4.6.
 Preferred Based Aircraft Forecast Methodology

-Figure 7.12 and Table 7.8 summarize the based aircraft forecast projections for Illinois from 2020 to 2039.
+Figure 7.12 and Table 7.12 summarize the based aircraft forecast projections for Illinois airports from 2020 to 2039.
 All five methodologies project growth in based aircraft systemwide through the planning horizon.
-The TAF methodology predicts most growth with based aircraft exceeding 4,900 in 2039.
+The TAF methodology predicts the most growth with based aircraft exceeding 4,900 in 2039.
 The Population Methodology, Socioeconomic Blend Methodology, PCPI Methodology, and GA Hours Forecast Methodology all project more modest growth in systemwide based aircraft through the planning horizon.
-The Socioeconomic Blend Methodology was selected as the preferred based aircraft forecast methodology because it provides a conservative, realistic forecast estimate for the entire state where trends solely based on population or PCPI vary widely across areas of Illinois.
+The Socioeconomic Blend Methodology was selected as the preferred based aircraft forecast methodology.
+Socioeconomic conditions are often used as an indicator of a population group's propensity to travel or own an aircraft.
+For purposes of the IASP, socioeconomic conditions were evaluated and correlated to airport activity at the Illinois county level.
+Statewide, the population methodology resulted in modest growth (0.48 percent CAGR), but the PCPI methodology resulted in significant growth (1.23 percent).
+At the individual airport level, it is likely that one socioeconomic variable (e.g., population, PCPI, etc.) could be chosen and justified to correlate aviation activity.
+At the systemwide level, it is challenging to pick one socioeconomic variable that works for all airports in the state.
+Therefore, the socioeconomic blend methodology was chosen which applied the average growth rate (0.87 percent) of the population and PCPI variables.
+This methodology provides a conservative, yet realistic forecast estimate of based aircraft in Illinois' airport system.